KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. No image found.
 3. Typo: Found `Magic Mirror` in file `MMM-chromecast.js`: Replace it with `MagicMirror²`.
 4. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
-5. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.
-6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-7. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+6. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-8. Typo: Found `Magic Mirror` in file `casting.js`: Replace it with `MagicMirror²`.
+7. Typo: Found `Magic Mirror` in file `casting.js`: Replace it with `MagicMirror²`.
-9. Recommendation: No ESLint configuration was found.
+8. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Chuck-Norris by toddsantoro](https://github.com/toddsantoro/MMM-Chuck-Norris)